clowdr-app/clowdr/README.md

 #### 2. Configure Application

+Now, configure the application in the _Settings_ tab.

 1. Configure `Allowed Callback URLs` (comma-separated)

    For example, you should include `localhost` and your Netlify app url(s):